 paying close attention

 By paying close attention to our vines, we ensure that they are in pristine condition, producing only the finest grapes.
-We prune the vines carefully at the end of winter, keeping the vines in balance, and shoot and cluster thin during spring to ensure that we keep the vines in balance and harvest only 2-3 tons of grapes per acre.
+We prune the vines carefully once in early winter and again at the end of winter, keeping the vines in balance, and shoot and cluster thin during spring to ensure that we keep the vines in balance and harvest only 2-3 tons of grapes per acre.
 For comparison, many valley vineyards crop up to 20 tons per acre.
 Our low crop levels in our vineyards focus the vines’ energies into fewer grapes, so that the grapes we do harvest are of the highest intensity and quality.